Welcome to the FAQs page. Here you will find answers to some of

 the most common questions we receive from students.

 High school students should avail themselves of as much science and math as their high school offers.
-Of particular importance for exercise science/pre-physical therapy are chemistry, physics, and calculus.
+Of particular importance for exercise science/pre-physical therapy are chemistry, physics and calculus.
 For occupational therapy, students should focus on statistics, physics and any anatomy/physiology coursework that is available.
+Students intending on pursuing the statistics program should take as many math classes as their high school offers.

 We welcome you to join us for our prospective student visit days held monthly during the fall and spring semesters.
 Prospective students are also encouraged to contact the Office of Admissions at (716) 645-6900 for information on the Visit UB program.